Returns a null value if the two specified expressions are equal.

 NULLIF returns the first expression if the two expressions are not equal.
 If the expressions are equal, NULLIF returns a null value of the type of the first expression.

-NULLIF is equivalent to a searched CASE function in which the two expressions are equal and the resulting expression is NULL.
+NULLIF is equivalent to a searched CASE expression in which the two expressions are equal and the resulting expression is NULL.

 We recommend that you not use time-dependent functions, such as RAND(), within a NULLIF function.
 This could cause the function to be evaluted twice and to return different results from the two invocations.